SomeWeekendReading/someweekendreading.github.io/_posts/2025-03-17-vax-vs-knuckleheads.md

   of quarantines used in the 1918 flu pandemic where armed law enforcement officers force you into your home and arrest you if you come out.
-That's more or less what's depicted in this photo, taken 1918-Nov-03 by Raymond Coyne in Mill Valley, California on Locust Avenue.
+That's more or less what's depicted in this photo, taken 1918-Nov-03 by Raymond Coyne in Mill Valley, California on Locust Avenue, including "Wear a Mask or Go to Jail".
-- Get sick, and you _might_ recover with measles immunity.
-Though, given the _immune amnesia_ effect, you might _also_ then have to get all your previous diseases all over again!
+- Get sick, and&hellip;
+  o you _might_ recover with measles immunity.
+Though, given the _immune amnesia_ effect,
+    you might _also_ then have to get all your previous diseases all over again!
+    Or&hellip;
-- Get sick, and your death will definitely remove you from the pool of spreaders.
+  o your death will _definitely_ remove you from the pool of spreaders.

 Those are the choices.
 Vaccination is cheap, safe, and effective; the other choices are none of those things.

-The responsible thing to do is self-defense for myself and my family, and be the responsible sort who does _not_ spread anything I catch.
+The responsible thing to do is self-defense for myself and my family, and to be the responsible sort who does _not_ spread anything I catch.
 Practically, that amounts to getting an MMR booster.